Mental Health at Home: health-boosters for body and mind

 “During the change in seasons, our body can be challenged by potentially harmful bacteria or viruses which can cause infections and illnesses.
 Whilst our immune system is designed to fight off these invaders it can be helpful to support it and ensure we are as robust as possible, particularly when infections are active in the community.”

-While there is no cure for the common cold and flu, there are some sensible steps that you can take to help support your natural defences.
+While there is no cure for the common cold and flu, there are some sensible steps that you can take to help support your natural defenses.
 Follow Holly’s simple lifestyle tips that can help to boost your immune system, prevent colds and flus and can all be done from the comfort of your own home:

-“Along with helping you relax, feel energised and clearing stagnant lymph and toxins, massage is good for immunity.
+“Along with helping you relax, feel energized and clearing stagnant lymph and toxins, massage is good for immunity.
 Massage actually decreases cortisol and increases serotonin levels, plus it’s really easy to do at home.”

 Not sure where to start?
 “Use a warmed oil if possible – even if you just warm it up in your hands,